 Students are allowed and encouraged to enroll well before the beginning of a given term (fall, spring, summer).
 Students whose initial enrollment for the term occurs on or after the first day of the term will be charged a late enrollment fee.
 A student is permitted to add classes after initial enrollment without a late enrollment fee during the first two weeks of a 16-week semester or through the fifth day of an eight-week summer session or during proportionate periods for block or short courses.

+Adding a course or increasing credit hours in a variable-credit class after the restrictive deadline is granted by petition only through the Office of the Registrar, and is not appropriate if enrollment was delayed due to a registration hold or if the semester has ended.
+Late class section changes approved through this petition process will be processed as if they occurred within the nonrestrictive drop/add deadline.

 See the "Tuition, Fees, and Cost Estimates" section of the Catalog for the current late enrollment fee amount.

 OSU Policy 2-0206 Adding and Dropping Courses and Withdrawing from the University – see Attachment A